superfly-css/superfly-css-pli/TIPS.md

 ## Globbing Patterns

-The below example combines utilitizes the modules `path`, `glob-patterns`, and the `PLI` in order to construct a glob matching all the **main** CSS resources.
+The below example utilitizes the modules `path`, `glob-patterns`, and the `PLI` in order to construct a glob matching all the **main** CSS resources.
 [Do you need to use `path.join` in node](http://stackoverflow.com/questions/9756567/do-you-need-to-use-path-join-in-node-js) contains the rationale behind using `path`.

 ``` javascript
 var path = require('path');